appacademy/SWEO-Part-Time-Resources/3-Module/5-week/4-day/README.md

 ## Element Manipulation Long Practice
 - Please have **our screen sharing** while working on the project; we don't want to give out any unnecessary strikes!
 - result should look something similar to this: https://prnt.sc/ASqCZT8EUY5m
+- Reference the homework from tuesday for the clock portion if we're stuck!
 - useful things to look up on mdn:
   - `createElement`
   - `appendChild`